Cinema of Maldives

-The Cinema of Maldives is the Maldivian language film industry based in Male', Maldives.
+The Cinema of Maldives is the Maldivian language film industry based in Malé, Maldives.
 The dominant style of Maldivian cinema is melodramatic cinema, which developed since 1990s and characterizes most films to this day.
 Cinema was introduced in Maldives in 1979.
 Linguistically, Maldivian films tend to use Dhivehi language, intelligible to native speakers, while modern Maldivian films also increasingly incorporate English.
 During the 1990s, many Maldivian films were inspired by Bollywood, with some of the films being unofficial remakes of those films.
 The industry continued to grow, and some successful Maldivian films were produced.

 History

 1979–2009: Early releases

 In the late 1979, a trend of screening Hindi films at the limited cinemas arises.
 A group of Maldivians came up with the idea of making a regional film for the Maldivian audience though several obstacles emerged including incapability to secure finance and equipment.
 However, they were successful to acquire a small camera which resulted in the first Maldivian song "Noorey Vidhee Moonun Roashan Ujaala" featuring Hassan Afeef and Rahma.
 Shot at Sultan Park, the song gets leaked prior its official release hence the project of making a film was dismissed.
 During the time, an independent organization called Bronze Movie Society was introduced to encourage film making.

 After three years, the first Maldivian film was release under the helm of then Minister of Health, Musthafa Hussain.
 Titled Thin Fiyavalhu (1982), the film stars Hassan Afeef in lead role and tells a story of a romantic relationship between a girl who comes to Male' from an island and a boy who lives in the house she resides in Male'.
 The film was accepted and appreciated by the audience resulting in the second release Copy.
 During the time, Television Maldives was working on another film titled Orchid: Eynage Maa, giving "the required push" for those interested in film-making.

 In the 1980s and 1990s most of the Maldivian feature films were influenced in film-making, style and presentation by Bollywood movies.
 Though few off-track movies of different genres were made, majority of them are strictly influenced by Bollywood, awakening a necessity of a realism and naturalism cinema movement.
 In 1994, Mohamed Niyaz released his only directed feature film Dheriyaa which requisites the style of film-making the industry follows.
 The same year, Gaumee Film Awards was inaugurated to honour both artistic and technical excellence of professionals in the Maldivian film industry.
 Dheriyaa was bestowed with 8 Gaumee Film Awards.
 1996 witnessed the release of the most successful Maldivian film, Easa Shareef's horror film Fathis Handhuvaru.
 Successful actors at the time included Reeko Moosa Manik, Ali Shameel, Hassan Afeef, Moosa Zakariyya, Hussain Sobah while successful actresses included Aishath Shiranee, Mariyam Nisha, Jamsheedha Ahmed and Waleedha Waleedh.